LP2X0X/PROGRAMMING/C++/3 - Constants and Strings/Terms/Core/Strings/Literals/C-style string literal.md

 ---
-tags: cpp, string, literal, fundamental
+tags:
+  - cpp
+  - string
+  - literal
+  - fundamental
 ---

 - In programming, a **string** is a collection of sequential characters used to represent text (such as names, words, and sentences).
 Such strings are often called **C strings** or **C-style strings**, as they are inherited from the C-language.